2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 Come playoff time, he attempted the second-most field goals (70) despite playing just the fifth-most minutes (127).
 He also launched four of their nine clutch looks.

 His previous NBA mileage makes him better served for an instant-offense role than a prominent one, as he's coming off the three worst shooting campaigns of his career.
-But he can still dominate in spurts—two playoff outbursts of 25-plus points attest—and Miami has been more than happy to give him every chance to do that.
+But he can still dominate in spurts—two playoff outbursts of 25-plus points attest to that—and Miami has been more than happy to give him every chance to do that.

 14. Kyle O'Quinn